n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

      after the joiner or non-joiner.

-This means that the matra will move to the right of all explicit "consonant,Halant" subsequences, but will stop to the left of the base consonant or syllable base, all conjuncts or ligatures that contain the base consonant or syllable base, and all half forms.
+This means that the matra will move to the right of all explicit "_Consonant_,Halant" subsequences and all glyphs that resulted from a substitution on a "_Consonant_,Halant,ZWJ" subsequence, but will stop to the left of the base consonant or syllable base, and all conjuncts or ligatures that contain the base consonant or syllable base.

 ![Matra positioning](/images/malayalam/malayalam-matra-position.png)